 As evolved as the human palate is, cats don’t have the same.
 They tend to eat what they like, not because of how it tastes.
 For them, it’s about the satisfaction they get from eating the meal.
 However, your cat might not eat the food if it’s too sour or spicy.

 Still, as much as cats can be drawn to spicy food, it’s better not to feed it to them.
 Some spices can harm them.
-Not to mention, a hot chili is still bitter whether it’s you taking it or your feline friend.
+Not to mention that hot chili is still bitter, whether you take it or your feline friend.

 Is Spicy Food Bad for Cats?

 Spicy food can be amazing and quite an experience for you.
-But, it’s better not to feed it to your cat.
-If they get too clingy and want a taste, you can choose to feed them their food as you eat yours.
-It’s because there are certain ingredients in spicy food that contain harmful properties.
+But it’s better not to feed it to your cat.
+If they get too clingy and want a taste, you can give them a cat treat while you eat meal.
+There are certain ingredients in spicy food that contain harmful properties.

-For instance, did you know cayenne pepper contains capsaicin, which is often used as a natural cat repellent?
-When your cat comes into contact with it, it gets the same reaction you do, which is watery eyes and irritation.
+For instance, did you know cayenne pepper contains capsaicin, often used as a natural cat repellent?
+When your cat comes into contact with it, it gets the same reaction you do: watery eyes and irritation.

 It’s not only chilies and pepper that have capsaicin.
-It’s also present in herbs and spices like turmeric, cloves, ginger, sage, and cinnamon.
+It’s also in herbs and spices like turmeric, cloves, ginger, sage, and cinnamon.
 All of these are spices that many people use to prepare foods.
-So, it’s better and safer to keep your plate away from your feline friend.
+So, keeping your plate away from your feline friend is better and safer.

-If your cat does get into some spicy food, they may vocalize their distress.
+If your cat gets into spicy food, they may vocalize their distress.
 Not to mention developing symptoms such as nausea, vomiting, and diarrhea.
 Instead of rushing to the vet because your cat ate your spicy food, keep them away from it.

 Why Do Some Cats Seem to Like Spicy Food?

 Not all cats are drawn to spicy food.
 As some love the smell and come closer when you cook with spices, others stay clear of the kitchen.
-But why do some cats seem to really like spicy food to the point of begging for it?
+But why do some cats eat spicy food to the point of begging for it?

 Imagine you pass by a restaurant or home cooking with the spices you like.
 It’s quite likely the aroma is everywhere.
 Spices have such strong aromas that tend to fill the whole space.
 That’s why you find your cat getting closer to your spicy food.

 Like you, the aroma attracts them, and they want to taste this heavenly food.
 It doesn’t matter at that moment if the food is good or bad for their health.
-All you can do at this point is keep the lid tightly closed on the pot to prevent your cat from taking a bite.
+At this point, you can keep the lid tightly closed on the pot to prevent your cat from taking a bite.